release-engineering/retasc/README.md

 "jira_label_prefix" configuration, "jira_issue" from the prerequisite and "jira_label_suffix" template variable originating from the Product pages input.

+## Templating Engine

+Some variable and files are evaluated by Jinja2 templating engine.

+Template variables:

+- `config` - ReTaSC configuration
+- `report` - contains data for the final report
+- `report.state` - current state being updated when prerequisites are processed; can be "Pending", "InProgress" or "Completed"
+- `report.result` - result from the last `condition` prerequisite
+- `today` - today's date in UTC (Python `date` object)
+- `rule_file` - current rule file path
+- `jira_issues` - dict of managed Jira issues; key is Jira issue ID
+- `jira_template_file` - Jira issue template path, available only in Jira template prerequisites

+There are also `days` and `weeks` filters for creating Python `timedelta` objects for date manipulation.
+For example: `today + 1|days`

 ## Environment Variables

 Below is list of environment variables supported by the application and in the